 Under the direction of the OIG, KPMG performed the BOP's audit in accordance with auditing standards generally accepted in the United States of America.
-The fiscal year (FY) 2020 audit resulted in an unmodified opinion on the financial statements.
+The fiscal year (FY) 2021 audit resulted in an unmodified opinion on the financial statements.
 An unmodified opinion means that the financial statements present fairly, in all material respects, the financial position and the results of the entity's operations in accordance with U.S. generally accepted accounting principles.
-For FY 2019, the BOP also received an unmodified opinion on its financial statements (OIG Audit Division Report No. 20-015).
+For FY 2020, the BOP also received an unmodified opinion on its financial statements (OIG Audit Division Report No. 21-016).

-KPMG neither identified any material weaknesses, nor reported any significant deficiencies in the FY 2020 Independent Auditors' Report.
+KPMG identified a material weakness in the FY 2021 Independent Auditors' Report, noting that improvements are needed in BOP's financial statement preparation and review controls.
 No instances of non-compliance or other matters were identified during the audit that are required to be reported under Government Auditing Standards.
 Additionally, KPMG's tests disclosed no instances in which the BOP's financial management systems did not substantially comply with FFMIA.

-AUDIT OF THE FEDERAL BUREAU OF PRISONS ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2020
+AUDIT OF THE FEDERAL BUREAU OF PRISONS ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2021